What Is STaaS (Storage as a Service)?

 Some of the benefits of STaaS are

-3. Backup is done at ease because of automation
+- Backup is done with ease because of automation

 What are the disadvantages of STaaS?